ryanhausen/fitsmap/CONTRIBUTING.md

 functions, please add type hints and docstrings.
 They are used by sphinx to generate the API documentation automatically.

+- Security: `make check-security` -- Runs the tool [bandit](https://bandit.readthedocs.io/en/latest/) to look for security vulnerabilities in the code.

 - Formatting: `make format` -- Runs the `ruff` implementation of the `black` style guide and import sorting rules.